SiaZin/Telegram_Bot/README.md

 ### 7. Implemented User Interaction

-Added commands (/start, /location) to let users select their desired monitoring locations.
+Added command (/location) to let users select their desired monitoring locations.

-Stored user preferences and chats ids in a JSON file, ensuring persistence between server restarts.
+Stored users preferences and chats ids in a JSON file, ensuring persistence between server restarts.
+Now bot supports multiple users and remembers chosen locations.

 New features were implemented firstly with polling mechanism for ease of debugging.